ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 Asynchronous Implementation of Long Running Commands
 ====================================================

-The base device has a worker thread/queue implementation for long running commands (LRCs) to allow concurrent access to TANGO devices.
-This means that devices return immediately with a response while busy with the actual task in the background or parked on a queue pending the next available worker.
+Some SKA commands interact with hardware systems that have some inherent delays in their responses.
+Such commands block concurrent access to TANGO devices and affect the overall performance (responsiveness) of the device to other requests.
-The number of commands which can be received depends on a configurable maximum queue size of the device.
-Clients requests to devices at maximum queue size are rejected and will need to retry to have their command enqueued.
+To address this, the base device has a worker thread/queue implementation for long running commands (LRCs) to allow concurrent access to TANGO devices.

 .. note:: Long Running Command: A TANGO command for which the execution time is in the order of seconds (CS Guidelines recommends less than 10 ms).